-Merritt College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
-The ACCJC is located at 331 J Street, Suite 200, Sacramento, CA 95814, (415) 506-0234, email: accjc@accjc.org, https://accjc.org/.
+Merritt College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC), Western Association of Schools and Colleges, 428 J Street, Suite 400, Sacramento, CA 95814, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+Additional information about accreditation, including the filing of complaints against member institutions, can be found on ACCJC's website, https://accjc.org/ under the Resources dropdown menu Complaint Process.
+ACCJC can be reached by email at accjc@accjc.org.